 The Foundation is expected to make annual distributions that will be allocated among the pre-specified supporting organizations, which are divided into two primary groups: (a) six educational institutions, which collectively shall receive 90% of the annual distribution amount, and (b) nine other charitable organizations or component funds of such charitable organizations, which collectively shall receive 10% of the annual distribution amount.
 The University is included in the 90% group.
-As of June 30, 2020, the University's distribution share was 2.5%.
+As of June 30, 2021, the University's distribution share was 2.5%.

-The distributions to the University have been recorded as contribution revenue with donor restrictions as received and held in an endowment fund restricted in perpetuity designated by Dietrich Foundation Endowment Fund.
+The distributions to the University have been recorded as contribution revenue with donor restrictions as received and held in an endowment fund restricted in perpetuity designated by the Dietrich Foundation Endowment Fund.
 The endowed fund will be managed in accordance with the University's generally applicable investment and disbursement policies in effect for its other endowments restricted in perpetuity.
 Distributions made from the endowed fund will be used for the purpose authorized by the Foundation's trustees.
-Distributions of \$0.7 million were received in fiscal years 2020 and 2019.
+Distributions of \$0.8 million and \$0.7 million were received in fiscal years 2021 and 2020, respectively.